heyjul3s/artifak/README.md

 Packages can also be installed independently.
 Simply do `yarn add <package name>` or `npm install <package name>` to add them to your list of dependencies.
 Below is a list of available packages.

-- @artifak/grid
+- @artifak/**block**
-- @artifak/typography
+- @artifak/**grid**
-- @artifak/block
+- @artifak/**typography**

-## Usage
+Usage of these components/utilities are illustrated below.

-### Block
+## Block

-Block is a basic block component that is meant for setting margin, padding sizings to your component.
+Block is a basic block component that acts as a base to your UI components.
+Concern is largely in spacing (margins and paddings) but you may also assign other characteristics like:

+- typography
+- colors
+- flex
+- display

+Below is an example of how you may use it.

 ```ts
 import { createBlockComponents } from '@artifak';